How to Repair a Hole in a Damaged Bathtub

 Now it’s time to patch the holes.
 If you’re using a bathtub repair kit, it’ll come with resin and a hardening liquid that you’ll mix to create the compound.
 You can also buy a two-part epoxy kit, which will come with directions on how to make the filler substance.

-Use a tool like a small popsicle stick or spatula to smooth the epoxy into the holes and push it down further, filling the entire gap.
-It’ll be easier to use smaller amounts of the compound because excess can be difficult to remove.
+Use a small popsicle stick or spatula to smooth the epoxy into the holes and push it down further, filling the gap.
+Using smaller amounts of the compound will be easier because excess can be difficult to remove.

 “We like to use a flexible putty knife to smooth the epoxy, which you can find in all automotive supply stores,” says Tschudi.
 “I’ve seen some contractors use a credit card or retail-rewards card with great results.”